 3) Advancing gender equality.

-Due to COVID-19, the 2021 SDGs in Action Film Festival has switched to a virtual format.
-Films in the official selection have been made available for online screening, where the public are invited to vote for their favorites before 8pm 11 July to help us pick an additional "People's Choice" award winner.
+Due to COVID-19, the 2021 SDGs in Action Film Festival was switched to a virtual format.
+Films in the official selection have been made available for online screening, where the public was invited to vote for their favorites before 8pm 11 July to help us pick an additional "People's Choice" award winner.

-Award winners from all three categories as well as the "People's Choice" winner will be recognized at the Award Ceremony on 12 July 2021, 11 a.m. - 12:15 p.m.
-(EDT), live-streaming on UN WebTV (webtv.un.org) and across European and Asia-Pacific Broadcasting Union Networks.
+Award winners from all three categories as well as the "People's Choice" winner were recognized at the Award Ceremony on 12 July 2021, 11 a.m. - 12:15 p.m.
+(EDT), which was live-streamed on UN WebTV (webtv.un.org) and across European and Asia-Pacific Broadcasting Union Networks.